nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### <a name="edit"></a>3.1.2.
 Edit a Flashcard: `edit` (Kenny)

 Edits a flashcard in the glossary at the specified `INDEX`.
 You can use this to modify any of the flashcard's fields.
-For exmaple, if a certain phrase has gotten easier for you to remember over time, you can change its difficulty.
-You can also modify the flashcard if you made a typing errpr when adding it.
+For example, if a certain phrase has gotten easier for you to remember over time, you can change its difficulty.
+You can also correct the typing errors you made when adding the flashcard.

 Format: `edit INDEX [g/<GERMAN PHRASE>] [e/<ENGLISH PHRASE>] [d/<DIFFICULTY>] [s/<GENDER>] [t/<TAG>]...`